Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Human Model And Problem Definition

-The objective in the HASA-MDP problem is to output a deterministic policy ($\pi_d:S \rightarrow A$) that optimizes for policy value (equation \ref{eqn:oneHot_policy_value}) after accounting for state aliasing effects determined by $p_c(.)$ and $p_u(.)$ that we will shortly formalize.
+The objective in the POMDP-HUE problem is to output a deterministic policy ($\pi_d:S \rightarrow A$) that optimizes for policy value (equation \ref{eqn:oneHot_policy_value}) after accounting for effects of uncertainty --that we will shortly formalize-- determined by the human model $H$.
+The deterministic policy is a mapping from a problem state to an action.
+The state as inferred by the human can be seen as a noisy observation emitted by the real state.
+This makes it a POMDP, and why we refer to the objective as computing a reactive controller for a POMDP.
+Reactive controllers were defined in influential prior works \cite{littman1994memoryless} \cite{meuleau2013solving}.